MRYingLEE/Algo_Cpp/README.md

 # Algo_Cpp
 Some ideas, code snippets about Algorithm design and implementation, especially for C++.
-The primary topics include automatic Memoization.
+The primary topics include Automatic Memoization and Circular Array.

 # Circular Array
 Technically, Circular Array is the same as circular buffer.